sderose/zsh_argparse/docs/zerg_types.md

 The trailing `i` can be any of [iIjJ].
 A float with no imaginary part is also accepted.

-* `tensor` -- Tensor  expects a string consisting of one or more space separated floats.
-The floats may also be grouped by parentheses, which may or may not also be whitespace separated.
+* `tensor` -- Tensor expects a string consisting of one or more floats, separated by spaces and/or parentheses.
+If parentheses are present they may or may not also be whitespace separated, but they must balance.
-Parentheses are checked for balance but not for uniform cardinalities, unless the `--shape` option is specified for `is_tensor` (see below).
+Uniform cardinalities are only checked if the `is_tensor` `--shape` option is specified.
-For example:
+For example, without `--shape` these all pass, but with `---shape "4 4"` the first one fails:

+    ( (1 2 3 4) (5) (6 7) )
-( ( 1E-10 2 3 ) ( 4 5 6 ) ( 7 -8 9 ) )
+    ( ( 1E-10 2 3 4) ( 5 6 7 -8 ) (9 10 11 12) )

-or

     ( ( 0.110001 0.1234567891011 0.235711131719 0.412454033 )
       ( 0.57721 0.6180338 0.91596 1.839 )
       ( 1.3247 1.20205 1.6180338 2.502 )
       ( 2.685 2.71828 3.14159 4.669 6.28318) )

+The outer parentheses may not be omitted.
+For example, "(1 2) (3 4)" does not satisfy shaped "2 2".

-If specified, the experimental `--shape` option must have a value consisting of one or more space separated items, each of which must be a positive integer or "*". `is_tensor` counts the number of items at each () nesting level, and reports if any does not match the declared size (except, of course, for sizes of "*").
+If specified, `--shape` must have a value consisting of one or more space separated items, each of which must be a positive integer or "*" to indicate any size is acceptable for that dimension.

+There is presently no provision for non-float tensor items (except the usual Nan, Inf, and -Inf), or for bases other than 10.

 ===String types===

 "string" very often is used as a catch-all for other types, leaving constraints aside.
-In zsh, most variables are technically strings even when more accurate types are available -- it's slightly easier to type `local n=1` even when `local -i n=1` would be slightly safer and more precise.
+In zsh most variables are technically strings even when more accurate types are available -- it's slightly easier to type `local n=1` even when `local -i n=1` would be slightly safer and more precise.
 There are many cases like variable names, dates, language codes, and